-Statistical analyses were performed with SAS Version 9.4 (SAS Institute, Cary, NC, USA) and GraphPad Prism Version 7.0 (GraphPad Software, La Jolla, CA, USA).
-Mann-Whitney, matched Wilcoxon and two-way ANOVA tests were applied to analyse the data.
-Spearman test was used to analyse the correlation.
+Statistical analyses were performed with SAS Version 9.4 (SAS Institute, Cary, NC) and GraphPad Prism Version 7.0 (GraphPad Software, La Jolla, CA).
+Mann-Whitney, Matched Wilcoxon and two-way ANOVA tests were applied to analyze the data.
+Spearman test was used to analyze the correlation.
 The values below the limit of detection (LOD) for cytokine measurements were calculated using LOD/SQRT(2).
-All data were represented as mean±sem. p<0.05 was considered as significant.
+All data were represented with mean \pm SEM. p < 0.05 was considered as significant.